AminTaheri23/HCI-MIT-notes/lec2.md

 - User Experience
   - CL for experts
   - MF and DM for novice users
-- Synchrony : visible immediate reactions is **not** synchrony. look at it from pc POV.
+- Synchrony : visible immediate reactions is **not** synchrony. look at it from pc Point Of View.
   - CL and MF are synchrony
   - DM is not, it is event driven
 - Programming difficulty